snugsfbay/Online-Projects/README.md

 ### Milestones
 Issues can also be associated with Milestones.
 Use Milestones to track the number of open vs. closed issues and associate them with specific deadlines.
 You might have Milestones around production phases or around scheduled activities like presentations and training.

+## Potential Limitations
+As beautiful as it is, you may have some concerns.
 ### Privacy
 Obviously, the repositories, pages, projects and issues discussed here are public.
 Private repositories are available with paid licenses from GitHub and will have private projects and issues (and Wikis).
 GitHub Pages are always public, regardless of the repository.
 For private pages, you can add authorization as long as pages are served up via Heroku or similar, [as described on this blog post](http://www.alexandrejoseph.com/blog/2015-03-11-restricted-github-pages.html).